 It generally appears as an email informing you have a speeding ticket – Australia Post & SDRO do not email or send penalty reminder notices by email.

-- Ensure one recent backup is disconnected from the system (to prevent it’s infection).
+- Ensure one recent backup is disconnected from the system (to prevent its infection).

-- Ensure your anti virus is up-to-date and do virus checks regularly.
+- Ensure your anti-virus is up-to-date and do virus checks regularly.

 - If the email is from someone you do not know, do not open it.

 It is an opportune time to remind all to never open unexpected emails, especially those inducing action.
-You should also ensure you have a backup plan in place and the backup unit remains disconnected when not in use.
+You should also ensure you have a backup plan in place and that the backup unit remains disconnected when not in use.